MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-azure-ad-b2c.md

 ---
-title: Enable your Java WebLogic Web App using MSAL4J to authenticate users into Azure Active Directory B2C
+title: Enable sign-in for Java WebLogic apps using MSAL4J
+titleSuffix: Azure Active Directory B2C
 description: Shows you how to develop a Java WebLogic web app that supports sign-in by Azure Active Directory B2C.
 services: active-directory
 ms.date: 03/11/2024